brehartfiel/daily-news-podcasts/README.md

 * [The Daily](https://www.nytimes.com/column/the-daily) from the New York Times
 * [Up First](https://www.npr.org/podcasts/510318/up-first) from NPR

 If I listen to both podcasts every day, how often am I hearing the same story from two different sources?
-Can I create a model to predict if I will hear repetitive stories?
+Can I create a model to predict if I will hear a duplicate story that day?

 ## Data